 His fat belly is satisfaction–all things made by doing—all wealth.

-His godly vahana (“vehicle”) is the mouse, which means he crushes the small-life-making, worrying, scurrying mind.
+The godly vahana (“vehicle”) he sits upon is the mouse–which means he crushes the small-life-making, worrying, scurrying mind.

 Opening the gate to flow, he is the mind’s alpha state—what we need to make books, art, or music.

 Indian lore makes him the lord of scholars, artists and musicians.
-He broke off his tusk to use as a pen to record India’s great epic poem, the Mahabharata.
+In legend, he broke off his tusk to use as a pen to record India’s great epic poem, the Mahabharata.

 Ganesh opens Muladhara.

 He secures us to the ground of being, helping us to sacrifice what is over-detailed, meaningless and mousy in the world, so the heights of being can be had.